asterinas/asterinas/kernel/libs/comp-sys/cargo-component/README.md

 This will install two binaries `cargo-component` and `component-driver` at `$HOME/.cargo/bin`(by default, it depends on the cargo config).

 ## Usage
 Use `cargo component` or `cargo component check` or `cargo component audit`.
 The three commands are the same now.
-For Asterinas, we shoud use another alias command `cargo component-check`, which was defined in `src/.cargo/config.toml`.
+For Asterinas, we should use another alias command `cargo component-check`, which was defined in `src/.cargo/config.toml`.

 ### Two notes:
 - The directory **where you run the command** should contains a `Components.toml` config file, where defines all components and whitelist.